A Very Eye (2022) - Tumbleweed

 Inspired by the diversity of collective behaviors found in the living world, A Very Eye is an invitation to change our perspective, to highlighten the interstices, to emphasize the relation to the other and to let the interdependencies appear.
 Driven by a common stream that seems inexhaustible, six dancers are drifting in and out of each other, letting their bodies merge, despite and because of their divergences.
 While linked by their gaze and rhythm, they let a multiple face emerge, like an image printed on a passing screen; a DNA in constant transformation.

-After The Gyre (2018), A Very Eye is Tumbleweed’s second dance piece for the stage.
-The première series took place from October 4 till 8, 2022 in Les Brigittines, in the frame of the focus ICI Bruxelles.
+After The Gyre (2018), A Very Eye is Tumbleweed’s second piece.
+It premiered from October 4 till 8, 2022 in Les Brigittines, in the frame of the focus ICI Bruxelles.

 UPCOMING TOUR DATES